Additional Closure Days 2021

-I have already booked annual leave for the period 21st to 23rd December can I claim back my annual leave?
+I have already booked annual leave for the period 22nd and 23rd December can I claim back my annual leave?

-You can cancel any days which you have previously booked as annual leave, between 21st and 23rd December.
-These three days are now additional closure days to extend the Christmas and New Year closure period.
+You can cancel any days which you have previously booked as annual leave on 22nd and 23rd December.
+These two days are now additional closure days to extend the Christmas and New Year closure period.
 If you have already booked any of these days off, please cancel them on MyHR.

 For staff that work in areas that remain open for essential support services for example, If you were not expecting to work on these dates, e.g. due to leave previously approved by your manager, you will not be expected to come into work.

-Can I come into work between 21st and 23rd December and take the additional closure days off at another time?
+Can I come into work on 22nd and 23rd December and take the additional closure days off at another time?